rajatthipe/Airbnb-Data-Analysis/README.md

 # 🏡 Airbnb Data Analysis

-This repository contains a comprehensive analysis of Airbnb listings data aimed at uncovering insights to improve host profitability, optimize pricing strategies, and enhance guest satisfaction.
+This repository contains a comprehensive analysis of Airbnb listings data aimed at uncovering insights to improve host profitability, optimize pricing strategies, and enhance guest satisfaction over the period of time.

 ## 📊 Project Overview